ZhenjianYang/SoraVoice-Tools/README.md

 # SoraVoice-Tools

-Some tools for making voice patches for games *Sora/Zero/Ao no Kiseki*.
+Some tools used to make voice patches of games *Sora/Zero/Ao no Kiseki*.